kiambati-maxwel/timebot/README.md

 ## PWA
 * To add application as a PWA click the + icon that apears on the right side of chromes search bar.

+## Contributions
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change

+Master branch is empty,  marge request to this branch from dev_env branch will be done during deployment.
+All contributions should be done from dev_env branch.